I am a marketing professional holding a postgraduate degree in management. I live in Chennai and have traveled extensively in Tamil Nadu.

 6. Athisayam Amusement Park

 Athisayam is on the Madurai-Dindigul highway at a distance of 12 km from Madurai.
 The park covers 70 acres and is known for its water rides and other games.
-Seeing as this is a big hit with children, the park mainly attracts families.
+Since this is a big hit with children, the park mainly attracts families.

 The water park offers activities such as a Sindhu Bath, a wave pool and a lazy river.
 A baby train, dashing cars, swing chair and many other rides are offered in the dry part of the park.
 The visiting time is from 10.00 am to 6.30 pm.
 This is closer to residents of south Tamil Nadu who previously had to travel all the way to Mettupalayam or Chennai to visit a theme park.